Mirae (Wi-Fi): Uses and impact

 Rodong Sinmun content can be accessed over the Mirae WiFi network in North Korea.
 North Korean students can take classes at and download lectures from Kim Il Sung University via the Mirae WiFi network, beginning in 2018.
 Online-shopping outlet Manmulsang, video-on-demand service Manbang, Mokran video, the Sci-Tech Complex website, Yeolpung, Gongse, Korean Central News Agency (KCNA), a Netflix-style service called My Companion, and weather information can be accessed through the app.

 Mirae connected Daeyang tablet PCs can be used to attend lectures, download study materials and take exams on their tablets.
 The network has been introduced to factories in the capital, which has claimed to "enable the students to study anywhere in the factories" and "turn all factories into classrooms", according to Naenara.

-In the late 2010s, as the network grew popular so did the number of online games increased.
+In the late 2010s, as the network grew popular the number of online games increased.

 State control

 Subscribers are required to have a username, SIM Card, password and an approved device to gain access to the network.
 The network's settings cannot be changed by the user.
 The ability to search for other networks has been disabled.
 As a result, the tablet can be used to connect to the Mirae network but no others.